relogamimano/haystack-store/README.md

-# haystack-store
+# Haystack store File system

-Haystack store file system
+## Scalable file system for big data.

 This C project is the result of a semester long work for my CS202 (Computer Systems and Computer Network) cours at EPFL.